Berghain: History

-Thormann and Teufele became party promoters in the 1990s, hosting a male-only fetish club night called Snax, which launched in 1992 at Bunker.
-In 1999 they founded their first club, Ostgut, in a former railway repair depot in Friedrichshain.
-Unlike Snax, the club was open to the general public.
-According to Deutsche Welle, Ostgut, "known for unique parties and boundless freedoms, sexual and otherwise, is considered to have paved the way for Berghain."
-Ostgut closed in January 2003, with the building slated for demolition and later replaced by a large indoor arena, the O2 World Berlin (since 2015: Mercedes-Benz Arena).
+According to Deutsche Welle, Ostgut, "known for unique parties and boundless freedoms, sexual and otherwise, is considered to have paved the way for Berghain".
+"It remains Teufele’s and Thormann’s ultimate secret how they persuaded (or seduced) the gay crowd to dance to modern club music."
+Ostgut closed in January 2003, with the building slated for demolition and later replaced by a large indoor arena, the O2 World Berlin.

 Berghain opened in 2004 as a reincarnation of Ostgut.
-The name "Berghain", a portmanteau of the two city quarters that flank the south and north sides of the building, Kreuzberg (formerly in West Berlin) and Friedrichshain (formerly in East Berlin), has been described as evocative of the club's "post-1989 identity."
-The literal meaning of the German word Berghain is "mountain grove."
+Panorama Bar opened in October 2004, the main space Berghain in December of the same year.
+A new Lab.oratory opened in 2005.
+The name "Berghain" is a portmanteau of the two city quarters that flank the south and north sides of the building, Kreuzberg (formerly in West Berlin) and Friedrichshain (formerly in East Berlin), and has been described as evocative of the club's "post-1989 identity".
+The literal meaning of the German word Berghain is "mountain grove".

-The club is located in a former heating plant built in 1953 as part of the flagship post-war Stalinallee development and abandoned in the 1980s.
+The club is located in the former Friedrichshain Combined Heat and Power Plant built in 1953 as part of the flagship post-war Stalinallee development and abandoned in the 1980s.
 The space was originally rented from the energy company Vattenfall but has been owned outright by the club since 2011.
 The building has a cavernous main room with 18-meter ceilings and is dominated by steel and concrete.
 The design of the club's interior, as well as later interior and exterior expansions of the venue, were carried out by the Berlin design firm Studio Karhard.

 In 2016, a German court officially designated Berghain a cultural institution, which allows the club to pay a reduced tax rate.

 Nightclub

-The club's main room is focused on techno, with a smaller upstairs space, Panorama Bar, featuring house.
-The basement holds a male-only establishment called "Lab.Oratory", which Rolling Stone described in 2014 as being "known as Berlin’s most extreme sex club."
+The club's main room is focused on techno, with a smaller upstairs space, Panorama Bar, featuring house music.
+An outdoor garden opens between late spring and early autumn to host daytime DJ sets.

-Berghain has a Funktion-One sound system on its main dance floor which, when it was installed in 2004, was one of the company's largest club installs.
-The Panorama Bar was upgraded in 2017 with a four-point line-array system with an additional six subwoofers from Studt Akustik.
+Berghain has a Funktion-One sound system on its main dance floor.
+Its first iteration, called the Dance Stack, was installed in 2005 and was one of the company's largest club installs.
+The Dance Stack was replaced with a new, updated Funktion-One system in 2023.
+The Panorama Bar system was upgraded in 2017 with a four-point line-array system with an additional six subwoofers from Studt Akustik.

 At the onset of the COVID-19 pandemic in Germany, in March 2020, Berghain closed along with all other nightclubs in Berlin.
-Over the summer, it hosted several sound art installations inside the building and the adjacent beer garden.
+Over the summer, it hosted several sound art installations inside the building and garden.
 In September 2020, the indoors club reopened as an art space, hosting an exhibition titled "Studio Berlin" featuring 115 Berlin-based artists including Tacita Dean, Olafur Eliasson and Wolfgang Tillmans.
-After 19 months, in October 2021, Berghain resumed indoor dance club events, with patrons required to either be vaccinated or have recovered from COVID-19.
-Since April 2022, the patrons, regardless of their vaccination status, are allowed in without masks or tests.
+In October 2021, 19 months after shuttering, Berghain resumed indoor dance club events.
+Patrons are required either to be vaccinated against or to have recovered from COVID-19.